First detection of tracks of radon progeny recoils by MIMAC: RPR recoil selection

-We have developed an original method for electron event rejection based on a multivariate analysis applied to experimental data acquired using monochromatic neutron fields, described in a dedicated paper.
-This method allows a high electron event rejection.
-After the application of minimal cuts on the data, which are used to reject the mis-reconstructed and out(in)-going events, it was applied on the 2013 data run (103~days).
-Figure~\ref{fig:DiscriApplication} presents the resulting energy spectra.
-These energy spectra show two peaks at 33 and 46~keVee, in both chambers (red line chamber 1 and black line chamber 2) as already observed in the "in coincidence" energy spectra.
-However, the observed spectrum shapes are different than the "in coincidence" spectrum shapes, especially below 25~keVee.
-These differences are due to that these spectra contain all contributions from RPR events described in section~\ref{sec:Signatures}.
-We measure a total RPR event rate of $29.3 \pm 0.5\,\mathrm{day^{-1}}$ in chamber 1 and $34.8 \pm 0.6\,\mathrm{day^{-1}}$ in chamber 2.
+In order to reject the ER background from dark matter searches data, we developed an original ER/NR discrimination method described in~\cite{Riffard2016mgw}.
+We placed a MIMAC mono-chamber detector on a monochromatic neutron field allowing us to acquire two specific data sets: (ER and NR) and ER only.
+We applied a Boosted Decision Tree (BDT) algorithm on these two data sets.
+It gives a $10^5$ ER rejection power.
+As discussed in~\cite{Riffard2016mgw}, by using this method the detector efficiency is not directly accessible.
+Then we have developed a Monte-Carlo simulation of the MIMAC readout that is able to reproduce our observables.
+The application of the BDT analysis on the Monte Carlo shows a $86.49 \pm0.17$\% NR efficiency considering the full energy range and $94.67 \pm 0.19$\% considering a 5 keV lower threshold with an $10^5$ ER rejection power.
+This method was applied on the 2013 data run (103~days) and figure~\ref{fig:DiscriApplication} presents the resulting NR energy spectra.
+After the application of this analysis, we can consider the ER event contamination in our data as negligible.
+These energy spectra show two peaks at 33 and 46~keVee, in both chambers (red line chamber~1 and black line chamber~2) as already observed in the "in coincidence" energy spectra.
+However, the observed shapes are different from the "in coincidence" spectrum shapes, especially below 25~keVee.
+These differences are due to the fact that these spectra contain all contributions from RPR events described in section~\ref{sec:Signatures}.
+We measure a total RPR event rate of $29.3 \pm 0.5\,\mathrm{day^{-1}}$ in chamber~1 and $34.8 \pm 0.6\,\mathrm{day^{-1}}$ in chamber~2.

+The fact that some progeny events are passing our BDT cuts shows that their reduction is needed for dark matter searches.
+The reduction of this background can be done by: \begin{itemize} \item A screening of the materials in order to reduce their radioactivity and radon emanations. \item A rejection of the RPR by the coincidence between the different chambers.
+This method is limited by the thickness of the cathode that can prevent the coincidence. \item A fiducialisation on z axis of the detector.
+As these events are located at the cathode and anode levels, a cut on the z-coordinate of the events must allow to suppress their contribution.
+A new signal, from the cathode, produced by the primary electrons drift will be added~\cite{couturier_2017_cathode}. \end{itemize} In section~\ref{secMPD}, we present a new observable exploiting the electron diffusion to identify the RPR events position along the z-coordinate.